Model of models -- Part 1: MOM evolution

 \subsection{Learning the modeling}

 Here, model learning mechanism is proposed, where two contrary but completing learning approaches in AI are combined \citep{day2022knowledge}: empirical, i.e. from examples (induction), and expertise (rule-based).
 This is a learnable symbolic manipulation, or can also be referred to as a hybrid approach or Neuro-Symbolic, see \citep{marcus2003algebraic}.
 Empirical is bottom-up (from examples to rules), e.g. via observation or passive interaction.
 Rule-based is straight from/in the top, via rules in abstract language, e.g. via conversation or observation.
 It can then descend to examples of these rules (deduction).
 Examples applying these approaches can be seen in Appendix~\ref{sec:Logic}.
+Similar ideas presented in neuroscience, as statistical learning and rule-based learning \citep{takacs2023neurophysiological}.

 These approaches can explain the development process of an infant.
 We can assume that at infancy, the infant starts with observation (visual), then fuses visual objects with audio simultaneous stimuli, also via observations.
 This is the bottom-up learning process.
 Physical interaction could be exercised too, but we will assume it is insignificant.
 After infancy, he can use language to update and refine his preliminary and raw models, as it is done in childhood, and at school.
 This is the top(-down) learning process.
 So we could say that just like gradual involvement of senses, so is the gradual involvement of interactions.
 The idea of how models are developed is illustrated in Figure~\ref{fig:top-down_and_bottom_up}.